costaparas/NewsMonitor/README.md

 The system could easily be extended to also track changes to the elements on the page that are of interest, though would likely change less frequently.

+### Multi-Website Monitoring

+The system is designed to make is possible to monitor multiple news sources, and is not specific to SBS sites.

+News monitoring is achieved by defining the relevant URL, item selector and metadata selectors in a subclass of the abstract base class `NewsMonitor` defined in [`monitor.py`](src/monitor.py).
+The abstract base class defines the necessary methods for detecting and reporting the updates - they need not be implemented in the base class.

+If more news websites are to be monitored, an appropriate base class should be defined with the desired fields, and a corresponding object ought to be created and added to the `monitors` list in [`main.py`](src/main.py).

 ## Getting Started

 ### Local Development